Aller au contenu

 Consult at Clinique Omicron

-The content of this page is for informational purposes only and does not substitute the advice of a qualified healthcare professional.
+The content of this page is provided for informational purposes only and does not substitute for the advice of a qualified healthcare professional.
 Any suspicion of pulmonary embolism constitutes a medical emergency requiring immediate hospital evaluation.

 Omicron Clinic